-Originally, leaders of the Sikhs were the so-called gurus – ten in succession.
-In principle, the sacred book of Sikhism, Adi Granth, is the last, eternal guru.
+Originally, leaders of the Sikhs were the so-called Gurus – ten in succession.
+In principle, the sacred book of Sikhism, Adi Granth, is the eleventh, eternal Guru.
 All Sikh temples have a copy of these sacred scripts, from which passages are recited daily.

-In 1699, Guru Gobind Singh Ji introduced the rule of the five kakkers, which all Sikh men must follow: kesha (hair and beard are never to be cut), kangha (always bring a comb), kachha (wear shorts), kara (wear a metal ring around your wrist), and kirtipan (always be armed with a sword or a knife to defend yourself and your family).
-In this way, members of the Brotherhood are able to recognize each other at any time.
+In 1699, Gobind Singh instigated the Khalsa, a brotherhood of warriors, whose duty it is to protect the innocent from any form of religious persecution.
+He introduced the rule of the five Kakkers, which all members of the brotherhood must follow: Kesha (hair and beard are never to be cut), Kangha (always bring a comb), Kachha (wear shorts), Kara (wear a metal ring around your wrist), and, finally, Kirtipan (always be armed with a sword or a knife to defend the innocent).

-Despite the fact that followers of Sikhism only number around 20 million, Sikhs are a distinct ethnic group in today’s India, known as skilled traders and technicians.
+There are about 27 million Sikhs worldwide.
+Despite the fact that they only number about 22 million in India, they form a distinct ethnic group in the country, known as skilled traders and technicians.
 They are also often employed as autorickshaw or bus drivers.

-Above the entrance, the triangular, orange Sikh banner, Nishan Sahib, is fluttering.
-The temple is guarded by stern, but friendly Sikhs, who wear a blue, black, or saffron-coloured turban, and proud Nihang (’Crocodile’) Sikhs, armed with long spears.
-Nihangs are followers of the militant guru Gobind Singh.
+Above the entrance, the triangular orange Sikh banner, Nishan Sahib, is fluttering.
+The temple is guarded by stern, but friendly Sikhs, who wear a blue, black, or saffron-coloured turban, and by proud Nihang (’Crocodile’) Sikhs, armed with long spears.
+These Nihangs are followers of the militant Guru Gobind Singh Ji.
 They wear long, blue robes and pointed turbans, to which a Sikh emblem is attached.

-On the lower floor of the temple, priests are singing and playing music from dawn to dusk, and often in the evening as well.
-On the second floor, the sacred book, Adi Grant, is kept during daylight hours, and priests continually recite from its c.
+On the lower floor of the temple, priests sing and play music from dawn to dusk, and often in the evening as well.
+On the second floor, the sacred book Adi Grant is kept during daylight hours, priests continually reciting from its c.
 3,500 hymns.
 Pilgrims place offerings of money or flowers near the sacred script.
 In the evening, Adi Grant is carried to a building with golden domes, Akhal Takht, erected in 1609 as the religious parliament of the Sikhs.

 A temple for Baba Deep Singh – the warrior who continued fighting against the Afghans without his head – is found at the southern end of the Parikrama.
 Inside this temple is a painting of him, standing with his head in his hands.

-Several sacred jujube trees (Ziziphus mauritiana), said to possess healing powers, are found on the temple premises.
-Near the main entrance is one such tree, about 475 years old, to which women, who wish to give birth to a son, attach bits of cloth as an offering.
+Several sacred jujube trees (Ziziphus mauritiana), believed to possess healing powers, are found on the temple premises.
+Women, who wish to give birth to a son, attach bits of cloth as an offering to a 475-year-old tree near the main entrance.
+The species is described in depth on the page Plants: Plants in folklore and poetry.

 On two occasions, full-scale massacres on Sikhs have taken place in Punjab.
 A short distance from Hari Mandir, on 13th of April, 1919, c.
 20,000 people were demonstrating peacefully against a new law, which permitted British forces, without any cause, to arrest and imprison Indians.
 Without being provoked, General Dyer and his 150 troops suddenly opened fire.
 Many demonstrators were shot in the back, when they tried to escape.
 According to official numbers, 337 men, 46 boys, and a baby were killed, and more than 1,500 wounded.
 In Europe, numerous governments fumed against the British.
 The act, however, only enforced the Indian Freedom Movement, and many people followed Mahatma Gandhi’s call for civil disobedience.